davidmginn/AzureAutomation/README.md

 1. Certificate
 2. Azure Active Directory

-As a whole, Microsoft is pushing users away from using certificates and towards Azure Active Directory and Service Principals, so that is the approach we are going to take in this presentation.
+As a whole, Microsoft is pushing users away from using certificates and towards Azure Active Directory or Service Principals, so that is the approach we are going to take in this presentation.
+At the present time, Service Principals aren't working inside of Azure Automation - so our option is to create an Azure Active Directory account and add it as a co-admin so that it has access to our resources.

-*Example - Add Authentication into this runbook and access an Azure Resource*

 ### Assets

 Assets consists are items within your Automation account that can be shared across runbooks - including variables, modules, and credentials just to name a few.

-*Example Move Credentials to Credential Asset, Add a variable to do something, create module to do something*
+*Demo - Add Authentication as an asset into this runbook and access an Azure Resource*

+*Demo - Add Service Bus Module, add service bus settings as variables*

 ### Accessing Runbooks Programmatically